 Stanford computer engineer, architectural design manager, entrepreneur

 David Valdes' mission is to further design, innovation, and technology in our everyday life.
 His work is a cross-disciplinary fold of architectural design (community scale), web/device development (global scale), and user interface design (human scale), all in the pursuit of connecting people with the knowledge needed to solve everyday problems.
 David holds a bachelor's degree from Stanford University's Computer Science department and a master's degree from the Southern California Institute of Architecture.

-Derivative of this design thinking, his technology work includes product design, UI/UX design, web development, and soon-to-come web applications/devices.
+Derivative of this design thinking, his technology work includes product design, UI/UX design, web development, and soon-to-come web-based applications/devices.
 His computer engineering accomplishments include super computer design and programming at Caltech's NASA-Jet Propulsion Laboratory; microprocessor programming with the Stanford Electrical Engineering department; A/D control system design with NASA-Stanford Gravity Probe B; and voice-recognition algorithm programming at AT&T Bell Laboratories.

 Los Angeles, California, USA